msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/app/prepare-ini.md

 ### Update the BoM with the Templates

 1. Open the `bom.yml` file and navigate to the `templates` section.
-Add the relevant templates, for example:
+Add (or uncomment if following the scripted application BoM preparation) the relevant templates, for example:

    ```yaml
    templates: